ManavBhavsar/Wordle-Pro/README.md

 **No installation required**

-Wordled can be played in the browser, simply open the index.html file in any browser to play
+Wordle Pro can be played in the browser, simply open the index.html file in any browser to play

 **Play online**

-Wordled can also be played online at [wordlepro.com](https://wordlepro.000webhostapp.com/)
+Wordle Pro can also be played online at [wordlepro.com](https://wordlepro.000webhostapp.com/)

 **Languages used**